devaraj-s/dev-graphql-doc/peopleapi/peopleapi_code.md

-## Use case 1: User wishes to find a person in the employee list
+## Scenario 1: User wishes to find a person in the employee list

 **Test case 1: Find By First Name**